Learning to Play at SCVFA

 The Slow Jam group usually meets from 1:30 to about 2:30,

-and the Tune Builder group usually meets from about 2:00 to
+and the Tune Builder group usually meets from about

 The schedule may vary due to other activities at the jam, so check the